mesnitu/EasyPopulate-4.0/admin/includes/modules/ep4bookx/readme.md

 > Still in early testing but working

  * `Books Images` can be downloaded or placed at the `images/temporary folder` to be renamed, resized and moved to the destination folder.
  * `Author Images` for now, can only be downloaded.
+For multiple authors use the `^` categorie delimiter.

 The temporary book images **must have the model number** ( maybe in another release this could be a option adding the use of ISBN).
 In `v_products_image`, use number `9` as image name.
 If you leave this empty or use some other path, it will be process as EP4 default way.